gitextensions/gitextensions/README.md

 Read the quickstart here: http://www.soygul.com/projects/nbug/

 ## CodePlex Home
-Orijinal project source is hosted at CodePlex, where you can find more information about the project: http://nbug.codeplex.com/
+Original project source is hosted at CodePlex, where you can find more information about the project: http://nbug.codeplex.com/